 -PHOTO BY CLEM ALBERS

-Photos from left to right: (1) An evacuee is shown inside a converted horse stall in Santa Anita; (2) Mess hall at Portland Assembly Center is shown shortly before dinner; (3) Assembly Center facilities were inadequate for large families.
+Photos from left to right: (1) A converted horse stall is "home" to this man at the Santa Anita Assembly Center; (2) Mess hall at Portland Assembly Center is shown shortly before dinner; (3) Assembly Center facilities were inadequate for large families.
 An older child prepares these four boys for a nap in a single bed; and (4) Workers finish the fourth wall of a barracks at Pomona Fairgrounds.